-5.3.5.1 The unfired evidence in question is not suitable for comparison purposes.

-"The Q-1 shotshell contains no marks of comparison value for forensic firearms identification."

-- 5.3.6 Forensic Scientists shall include in their notes all conclusions reached from the microscopic comparison of evidence cartridges, shotshells and/or test ammunition components.
+- 5.3.5.1 The unfired evidence in question is not suitable for comparison purposes. - "The K-1 shotshell contains no marks of comparison value for forensic firearms identification." - 5.3.6 Forensic Scientists shall include in their notes all conclusions reached from the microscopic comparison of evidence cartridges, shotshells and/or test ammunition components.
 Forensic Scientists shall also explain their reasons for reaching these conclusions.
 The reasons shall be clear and succinct and shall be able to be understood by any other competent forensic firearms scientist.
-The Forensic Scientist shall include the position and type of index marks used and which of the test cartridges or shotshells (if an evidence firearm was submitted) was used or if more than one test was used to reach the conclusions.

-- 5.4 Standards and Controls -N/A

-- Calibration For calibration information, see the Firearm and Tool Mark Section Technical Procedure for Instrument Calibration and Maintenance.

-- Maintenance For comparison microscope, stereomicroscope, and caliper maintenance information, see the Firearm and Tool Mark Section Technical Procedure for Instrument Calibration and Maintenance.

-- 5.7 Sampling N/A

-- 5.8 Calculations N/A

-- 5.9 Uncertainty of Measurement N/A

-- 6.0 Limitations N/A

-- 7.0 Safety Examinations performed in the Firearm and Tool Mark Section are inherently dangerous.
+The Forensic Scientist shall include the position and type of index marks used and which of the test cartridges or shotshells (if an evidence firearm was submitted) was used or if more than one test was used to reach the conclusions. - 5.4 Standards and Controls N/A - 5.5 Calibration For caliper calibration information, see the Firearms Unit Technical Procedure for Instrument Calibration and Maintenance. - Maintenance For comparison microscope, stereomicroscope, and caliper maintenance information, see the Firearms Unit Technical Procedure for Instrument Calibration and Maintenance. - 5.7 Sampling N/A - 5.8 Calculations N/A - 5.9 Uncertainty of Measurement N/A - 6.0 Limitations N/A - 7.0 Safety Examinations performed in the Firearms Unit are inherently dangerous.
 These procedures involve hazardous chemicals, firearms, and potential biohazards.
 All hazardous procedures shall be performed in compliance with the State Crime Laboratory Safety Manual.
 If the examination involves a biohazard, the Forensic Scientist shall use proper personal protective equipment, such as eye protection, a lab coat, and/or gloves.